soqb/minecraft-autocrafting-datapack/README.md

   - this datapack has several thousand files in it, it might take a while to download

-  - this also goes for reloads, for me it takes ~5 seconds per reload, but rest assured, you will know when the reload completes!
+  - this also goes for reloads, for me it takes ~5 seconds per reload, but if you want to know when the reload completes, run the command `/tag @s add debug`

   - feel free to contact me on discord `radiish#9483` if you spot a bug or have a question